SwishyFishy/DiceRoller/README.md

 # DiceRoller

 This is a console application designed for use in TTRPG settings.
 The app allows the creation of dice with any number of any-valued faces, plus a static modifier to the dice roll.
-Furthermore, dice can be combined into dice bags which can themselves be assigned a static modifier.
+Furthermore, dice can be combined into dice collections which can themselves be assigned a static modifier.
 Thus, any combination of dice, with any passive modifiers can be stored and executed as a single `roll` command.

 I created the app after playing a Bladesinger Wizard in a 5e D&D game.
 I'll use that character as an example.